kbraggins/duskhaven.nvim/README.md

 # 🌆 duskhaven.nvim

 A dark, neon/cyberpunk-inspired colorscheme for Neovim.
 Duskhaven combines cyberpunk aesthetics with a cozy, high-contrast palette designed to be easy on the eyes during late-night coding.

+The name comes from the palette itself: a deep navy-black sky (`bg`), a warm sunset orange fading on the horizon, and neon blues, magentas, and yellow-greens standing in for a lit-up city skyline just after dusk.

 <img width="1624" height="1061" alt="menu" src="https://github.com/user-attachments/assets/dc9d11e7-137f-420d-ab14-806ba8a64359" />

 ## ✨ Features